GabyGold67/FourBitLedDigitalTube/README.md

 ---
 ### **fastRefresh**();
 ### Description:
-Refreshes the display, only one digit per call, the method takes care of registering which digit was redrawn last and move to the next until the last is reached and then restart from the first, and uses direct pin handling instead of using pre-built shiftOut() kind of methods.
+Refreshes the display, only one digit per call, the method takes care of registering which digit was redrawn last and move to the next until the last is reached and then restart from the first, and uses direct pin handling instead of using pre-built `shiftOut()` kind of methods.
 This working criteria has two consecuences:
-* The method works faster than redrawing all the digits each time and using the call to shiftOut() methods, so is less time consuming and so is the one used within the ISR.
+* The method works faster than redrawing all the digits each time and using the call to shiftOut() methods, so it is less time consuming and so is the most appropiate to be used within an ISR.
 * When used by the developer to refresh the display from the code it must be called more frequently to keep the display without flickering.
 ### Parameters:
 None